fent/node-ytdl-core/README.md

 Info and format may look like [this](https://gist.github.com/fent/6c8251132e1addb5121e).

+#### Event: 'response'
+* `http.ServerResponse` - Response.

+Emitted when the video response has been found, and has started downloading.
+This is also emitted if there is an error with the download.

 ### ytdl.getInfo(url, [options], callback(err, info))

 Use this if you only want to get metainfo from a video.